ecribbie/USRA_2022/YGOB/README.md

 The species files can be found [here](ygob.ucd.ie/ygob/data/v7-Aug2012/)

-The ygob_conversion.py script currently takes all files with structure as described in the [README file](ygob.ucd.ie/ygob/data/v7-Aug2012/README) section (2)
+The genome_tab_to_dictionary.py script currently takes all files with structure as described in the [README file](ygob.ucd.ie/ygob/data/v7-Aug2012/README) section (2)

-The Ancestor genome tab is structured differently and we'll need to create a new script accordingly. (should just be a change in indices)
+The Anc_tab_to_dictionary.py script currently takes the Anc genome tab file as described in the [README file](ygob.ucd.ie/ygob/data/v7-Aug2012/README) section (2) under Ancestor

 ## Questions